EagerAI/kerastuneR/cran-comments.md

 ## Changes

-* Titles were capitalized and added everywhere
 * "none" value was added when a function returns nothing
-* api url added to the description field
+* \value was added to .Rd files everywhere